tornaia/lsr/README.md

 ### Usage

-Open your pom file and right click on any dependency `Refactor > Maven > Large scale refactor`.
+Open your pom file and right click on any dependency `Refactor > Maven > Large Scale Refactor`.

 ### Credits